My mailbox held a pile of junk mail and bills. As usual.

 It was also there that he met Frances Mikels.
 But that part of the story was still long from being written…despite the long walks in the cornfields.

 Dr Harry Ironside came to Wheaton and encouraged students to come to Dallas for seminary.
-George would soon find himself in Texas under the teaching of Dr. Ironside and Dr. Frances Schaeffer.
+George would soon find himself in Texas under the teaching of Dr. Ironside and Dr. Lewis Sperry Chafer.
 He served as janitor to earn money and against the odds, resurrected a closed church in Grand Saline (home of Morton’s Salt Mines).
 There he would play trumpet while a young parishioner played the sax.

 It was 1944.
 World War II was reaching its climax.
-After training, he would be board the Admiral Eberly and head to the Pacific Theater.
+After training, he boarded the Admiral Eberly on its maiden voyage and head to the Pacific Theater.
 His arrival in Manilla was timed just as General MacArthur was fulfilling his promise to take back the Philippines.
 He road a jeep up a bull dozed road through the mountains until the road gave up.
 Then he finished the hunt for the 25th Division alone and on foot.

 By the time he found his troops, he was out of daylight to dig a meaningful foxhole.
 He would get his first introduction to the sounds of war in a shared foxhole with shrapnel falling around them.
 It was a long night.